UiL-OTS-labs/ZEP-Self-Paced-Reading-with-Cumulative-Window-Ying-Liu/readme.md

 This particular SPR implementation uses a cumulative window: On each response the segment window grows by one segment, thus revealing a larger part of the sentence.

 Current button setup is SPACE_BAR to show next segement and LEFT and RIGHT SHIFT for the additional choice.
+Alternative one can use an attached [BeexyBox](http://www.beexy.org/responseboxes/).

 ## Output
 RT between onset exposure of last word and the following button choice.